+CASTING DC: Standard

+CASTING TIME: Standard

+COOLDOWN: Standard

-CASTING DC: Standard CASTING TIME: Standard COOLDOWN: Standard RANGE: 1 square per level TARGET: 1 creature DURATION: 1 round per level (see text) SAVING THROW: Fortitude Negates SPELL RESISTANCE: Yes
+RANGE: 1 square per level

+DURATION: 1 round per level (see text) SAVING THROW: Fortitude Negates

-The target must pass a Fortitude Save, or else catch the flu.
+The target must pass a Fortitude save, or else catch the flu.

 Creatures affected by the flu take 1d6 points of damage each round they are afflicted.
-At the end of the duration, the target must make another Fortitude Save or be turned into a zombie.
-The DC of the second Fortitude Save is increased by 1 for every 3 points of damage the target suffered as a result of this spell.
+At the end of the duration, the target must make another Fortitude save or be turned into a zombie.
+The DC of the second Fortitude save is increased by 1 for every 3 points of damage the target suffered as a result of this spell.